Collective moderation of hate, toxicity, and extremity in online discussions: Results

-The results for ingroup or outgroup content in Fig.~\ref{fig:ardl_results} and Extended Data Figs.~\ref{fig:toxicity_single},~\ref{fig:extremity_single}, and~\ref{fig:extremity_of_speakers} suggest that any mention of own or another group often relates to more hate, toxicity, and extremity, possibly because it brings attention to and reinforces the ingroup/outgroup divisions.
-This is so not only when an outgroup is mentioned in an exclusionary way (the dominant way in which outgroups are mentioned in this corpus, see SI Fig.~S10), but also when both groups are mentioned in a more including context.
-This effect intensifies when one or both organized extreme political groups are present in the Twitter discourse.
+The results for ingroup or outgroup content in Fig.~\ref{fig:ardl_results} suggest that any mention of own or another group often relates to more hate, toxicity, and extremity.
+This is so not only when an outgroup is mentioned in an exclusionary way (the dominant way in which outgroups are mentioned in this corpus, see SI Fig.~S11), but also when both groups are mentioned in a more including context.
+This effect tends to intensify when one or both organized extreme groups are present in the discourse, possibly because it brings attention to and reinforces the already strong ingroup/outgroup divisions.

-Specifically, on the micro-level, mentioning an outgroup leads to reliably more hate, toxicity, and extremity in the subsequent tweet, while the effects of mentioning an ingroup are not reliable.
-On the meso-level, outgroup statements are in some trees related to a temporary reduction of hate, toxicity, and extremity, possibly because they lead to a temporary backlash from other participants in the tree.
-However, in the long run, mentioning either outgroups or ingroups is related to more hate, toxicity, and extremity of the subsequent discourse.
-On the macro-level, these positive relationships between mentioning any group and hate, toxicity, and extremity of speech are even more pronounced.